bnprks/BPCells/designs/sklearn-interface.md

 ## Feature selector transformer
 `FeatureSelector`
 * Inherits from Pipeline
-* Selects a subset of features from a matrix
+* Selects a subset of features from a matrix, using scanpy default approach with binning.
+Use their implementation of highly variable genes.
 * Fields
     * `features`: A vector of indices of features to select
 * Methods